 In 1815 Captain Hall accompanied a convoy of homeward-

 A MEMORABLE DISASTER TO AN EAST INDIAMAN.
-The story of the burning of the Kent, 1,350 tons, in the Bay of Biscay, is fully described in the chapter beginning on page 1465.
+The story of the burning of the Kent, 1,350 tons, in the Bay of Biscay, is fully described in the chapter “Menace of Fire at Sea”.
 The Kent was in dire straits when the brig Cambria came to her assistance.
 With great difficulty and at great risk the majority of the Kent’s people were rescued, although more than eighty perished.

 The centre of all this hospitality and joviality was the most famous feature in the Indiamen -